What to Expect When Seeing a Pulmonologist?

 • Shallow breath

-If you have any additional questions about what to expect when visiting Dr. Luis Mesa, please contact our friendly reception anytime during our business hours.
+If you have any additional questions about what to expect when visiting Dr. Luis J. Mesa, please contact our friendly reception anytime during our business hours.
 Our team would love to help set you up with an appointment and make sure you feel fully prepared.
-Alternatively, you can request an appointment with Dr. Luis Mesa through our website.
+Alternatively, you can request an appointment with Dr. Luis J. Mesa through our website.
 We look forward to your visit and can’t wait to help you breathe and sleep healthily again!
-We serve patients from Aventura FL, Surfside FL, Golden Glades FL, Andover FL, Miramar FL, Hollywood FL, West Park FL, and Miami Gardens FL.
+We serve patients from Hallandale Beach FL, Aventura FL, Hollywood FL, Golden Glades FL, Miramar FL, Hialeah FL, Fort Lauderdale FL, and BEYOND.